Chtun/audio_semantic_processing/EquiAV/README.md

 }
 ```

+For our purposes, the "video_id" signifies the id of the audio source, the "wav" is the path to the .wav file, and the labels are the positive labels from the targeted classes.
 Additionally, these JSON files should be located within the **datasets/dataprep** folder.
 Under this folder, subfolders should be organized by dataset as follows:

 ```
 EquiAV/